 We’ll create a new design alongside the planter.
 Click on the File icon, then New Design.

-Sketch The Planter Tray
+Step 12: Sketch the Planter Tray

 Our initial planter was a circumscribed heptagon with a 25mm radius.
 We’ll start a sketch the XY plane.
 We’ll draw the same heptagon we drew in our initial design.